Likely No. 1 NBA draft pick Markelle Fultz on his time at UW: ‘I wouldn’t change anything’

 When asked what he’ll remember most about his relatively short time in Seattle, Fultz talked about his favorite restaurants — Voula’s Offshore Café and Yummy Bites.

-His favorite class was a history course on music in which he learned about one of his favorites, Sam Cooke, the soulful crooner who died 34 years before Fultz was born.
+His favorite class was a history course on music in which he learned about one of his favorites, Sam Cooke.

 Fultz also enjoyed hanging out on campus at The Hub and spending time with his Husky teammates.